bitnami/charts/bitnami/harbor/README.md

       value: error
 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
-To do so, use the .extraEnvVarsCM` or the `extraEnvVarsSecret` values inside each component subsection.
+To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values inside each component subsection.

 ### Configure the external URL: